Tencent Music Keeps Beating Earnings But Revenue Growth Has Stalled at 5%

 What the Street Believes

-Wall Street's consensus narrative on TME reads like a pitch deck from 2021: deep-value reopening play on China's digital entertainment recovery.
-Analysts have set a $18.66 average price target, which implies the stock needs to nearly double just to reach fair value.
-The thesis leans on four straight earnings beats, 15.9% revenue growth, and $32.9bn in trailing twelve-month revenue as proof that the business is firing on all cylinders.
-Just be patient, the thinking goes, and the ADR discount will normalize as results keep impressing.
+Wall Street's consensus on TME reads like a 2021 pitch deck: deep-value reopening play on China's digital entertainment recovery.
+Analysts have set a $18.66 average price target, implying the stock needs to nearly double to reach fair value.
+The thesis rests on four straight earnings beats, 15.9% revenue growth, and $32.9bn in trailing twelve-month revenue.
+Be patient, the logic goes, and the ADR discount will normalize as results keep delivering.

-There's a problem with that story.
-If TME were truly a deep-value play where earnings beats resolve the discount, the gap should be closing.
+That story has a problem.
+If TME were truly a deep-value play where earnings beats close the discount, the gap should be shrinking.
 It isn't.
-In fact, the spread between where the stock trades and where analysts say it should trade has widened to 99.3% even as the company delivered four consecutive beats.
-That's not a market being slow to catch on.
-That's a market telling you the earnings story is irrelevant to the price.
+The spread between the stock price and analyst targets has widened to 99.3% — even as the company delivered four consecutive beats.
+The market isn't slow to catch on.
+It's telling you the earnings story doesn't matter to the price.

-The consensus target of $18.66 hasn't meaningfully budged despite those beats.
-Analysts are publishing price targets they don't actually expect the stock to reach in any normal timeframe, which is the analytical equivalent of leaving a tip you know will never be picked up.
+The consensus target of $18.66 hasn't moved despite those beats.
+Analysts are publishing targets they don't expect the stock to reach in any normal timeframe.
 When seventeen analysts agree a stock should double and nobody buys it, the analysts aren't wrong about the business.
 They're ignoring the structure.

 What the Data Actually Shows